If you have an Adsense account, you need to know how to check invalid clicks in Google Adsense. You should also check your policy enforcement.

-The reasons are usually that the type of traffic sources you are getting to your site is of low quality.
+The most common but hard-to-find reasons are usually that the type of traffic sources you are getting to your site is of low quality.

 Some publishers have had issues with invalid traffic when partnering with low-quality ad networks, search engines, or directory sites in efforts to increase traffic to their site.

-For years it had always been between one and three per cent, but in this one particular month it jumped up to over ten per cent.
+For years it had always been between one and three percent, but in this one particular month, it jumped up to over ten percent.

 After a lot of investigation, I discovered a huge jump in referral traffic from Flipboard and Medium in that month.

-Google Adsense for search doesn’t say in so many words, but it much prefers search engine traffic over social media traffic.
+Google Adsense for search doesn’t say in so many words, but it prefers search engine traffic over social media traffic.

 But someone flipping through lots of articles on Flipboard or Medium, and by chance, landing on one of my pages and clicking an ad, has no intent.